Online Proctoring Overview

 What is Online Proctoring?

 Online proctoring serves as a tool for instructors, enabling the secure administration of monitored remote exams to uphold test integrity.
 This process involves the utilization of technology to closely monitor students as they complete their exams.
 Such monitoring may encompass video surveillance, screen sharing, recording, and various other measures designed to deter misconduct during the examination.
-Currently, the university offers two proctoring solutions.
-To access detailed information about these tools, please visit the following websites:
+Currently, the university offers Honorlock as the proctoring solution on campus.
+To learn more about this tool, visit What is Honorlock?.

 Online Proctoring Guidelines